Compiled on: 2025-10-22 — printable version

 pygame.draw.rect(self._screen, "white", rect(paddle.bounding_box), width=0)

-methodtop to bottom direction package “dpongpy” { class Settings { + config: Config + size: tuple[int] + fps: int + initial_paddles: tuple[Direction] }
+render() methodtop to bottom direction package “dpongpy” { class Settings { + config: Config + size: tuple[int] + fps: int + initial_paddles: tuple[Direction] }

 class PongGame { + settings: Settings + pong: Pong + dt: float + clock: pygame.time.Clock + running: bool + view: PongView + controller: Controller .. + create_view(): PongView + create_controller(): Controller .. + before_run() + after_run() + at_each_run() .. + run() + stop() } Settings -d[hidden]- PongGame }